-First, the 128 byte file header as defined in clause 6.1:"Header Description".
+First, the 128 byte file header as defined in clause 6.1: "Header Description".

-Second, the tag table as defined in clause 6.2:"Tag Table Definition".
+Second, the tag table as defined in clause 6.2: "Tag Table Definition".

 Third, the tag data elements in accordance with the requirements of clauses 6.3: "Required Tags for Profiles", 6.4: "Tag Descriptions" and 6.5: "Tag Type Definitions".
 Note: The information necessary to understand and create the Tag Data Elements is arranged within this standard as follows.
 Each class, and subclass, of device (e.g.: input, RGB) requires the use of specific tags and allows other optional tags.
-These relationships are described in clause 6.3:"Required Tags for Profiles".
-Tags themselves are described in clause 6.4:"Tag Descriptions".
-However tag descriptions draw upon a series of commonly used "tag types" which are defined in clause 6.5:"Tag Type Definitions".
-The definition of the basic number types used for data encoding and the classes of ASCII codes used are found in clause 5:"Notation, symbols and abbreviations".
+These relationships are described in clause 6.3: "Required Tags for Profiles".
+Tags themselves are described in clause 6.4: "Tag Descriptions".
+However tag descriptions draw upon a series of commonly used "tag types" which are defined in clause 6.5: "Tag Type Definitions".
+The definition of the basic number types used for data encoding are found in clause 5.3: "Basic Numeric Types".